HenrikVarmer/HenrikVarmer.github.io/_posts/2023-08-31-Making_The_Move.md

 ![Dataplatform](../images/Dataplatform.png)

-The image above is a crude simplification of our current data stack in 2023, but with this illustration, it is easy to understand how the various pieces are connected in our architecture.
+The image above is a crude simplification of our current data stack in 2023, but it shows how the various pieces are connected in our architecture.
 Snowflake & dbt handles all major data wrangling and transformation tasks, while Python + AKS handles all ML and AI workloads.

 Our platform and architecture, for the past 2 years, has supported +25 ML models in production, +100 dashboards (with ~150 users), countless data workloads and reverse ETL flows.
 All while a team of 8 data scientists/engineers/analysts, are actively collaborating on development of new data products.